 SDF · Applied Scenario

-Structural collapse patternsHow teeth quietly fail — and what usually breaks first.
+Structural collapse patternsHow teeth quietly fail.
+And what usually breaks first.

 Teeth rarely fail all at once.
 They weaken, fatigue, crack, and escalate step by step.
-Within the Structural Decision Framework (SDF), collapse is not random — it follows predictable force and structure patterns over time.
+Within the Structural Decision Framework (SDF), collapse is not random.
+It follows predictable force and structure patterns over time.

 Quick answer